CompanyOfCyclingKnights/companyofcyclingknights.github.io/about.markdown

 A native of Ipswich, when not cycling, watching cycling or thinking about watching cycling, Sean likes to take long walks across the beach with his sweetheart Jennie.

-Former member of parliament for the borough of [Old Sarum](https://en.wikipedia.org/wiki/Old_Sarum_(UK_Parliament_constituency)), Sean has been accused of [illeism](https://en.wikipedia.org/wiki/Illeism) and "embellishing" his profile.
+Former member of parliament for the rotten borough of [Old Sarum](https://en.wikipedia.org/wiki/Old_Sarum_(UK_Parliament_constituency)), Sean has been accused of [illeism](https://en.wikipedia.org/wiki/Illeism) and of *"embellishing"* his profile.
 Accusations he refutes.